Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis

-Moreover, prompting an LLM to generate an algorithm without explicit contextual constraints may raise issues of construct validity, because we cannot know whether the model is simply repeating code it saw during training.
+Moreover, prompting an LLM to generate an algorithm without explicit contextual constraints may raise issues of construct validity because we cannot know whether the model is simply repeating code it saw during training.
 To address this concern, we adopt a more rigorous evaluation strategy, the first to our knowledge that places the models inside an existing codebase, by supplying concrete source files and asking the LLMs to produce algorithms that integrate with them.
 This targeted setup sharply reduces the chance of pre‑training contamination and yields a clearer measure of each model’s genuine coding ability.

-This paper offers the first systematic evaluation of cutting‑edge LLMs at producing efficient C implementations for graph algorithms.
+This paper offers the first systematic evaluation of cutting-edge LLMs in producing high-performance C implementations for graph algorithms.
 We evaluated the generated code along four axes: compilability, functional correctness, execution time, and memory footprint.
-We anticipate that our findings will not only guide LLM developers in enhancing their models but also assist those computer scientists, who implement application codes or graph analytics, in selecting the most suitable LLMs for their real-time applications.
+We anticipate that our findings will not only guide LLM developers in enhancing their models but also assist those computer and computational scientists, who implement application codes or graph analytics, in selecting the most suitable LLMs for their real-world applications.